microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 			Table 1: HLVD Trip point Voltages

-***Note: Refer the device data sheet for the typical Trip Point Voltage (V) settings and refer MCC configuration GUI of HLVD peripheral for minimum and maximum Trip Point Voltage (V) settings.***
+***Note: Refer to the device data sheet for the typical Trip Point Voltage (V) settings and the MCC configuration GUI of HLVD peripheral for minimum and maximum Trip Point Voltage (V) settings.***

 # Demo Description